 Executing for Customers

-The Company's total book-to-bill ratio in the fourth quarter was 1.0; equipment book-to-bill ratio in the fourth quarter was 0.9.
+The Company's total book-to-bill ratio in the quarter was 1.1; the equipment book-to-bill ratio in the quarter was 1.2.

-On a GAAP basis, operating loss for the fourth quarter of 2017 was $92 million, which includes additional property, plant and equipment depreciation as a result of purchase accounting for pre-merger Baker Hughes.
-Operating loss decreased 25% sequentially and increased unfavorably year-over-year.
-Total segment operating income was $395 million for the fourth quarter of 2017, up $66 million, or 20%, sequentially, and down $147 million, or 27%, year-over-year.
+On a GAAP basis, operating income for the fourth quarter of 2018 was $382 million.
+Operating income increased $100 million sequentially and $493 million year-over-year.
+Total segment operating income was $609 million for the fourth quarter of 2018, up 28% sequentially and up 62% year-over-year.

-Depreciation and amortization for the fourth quarter of 2017 was $425 million.
-The sequential increase of $45 million was primarily driven by increased depreciation from purchase accounting.
+Depreciation and amortization for the fourth quarter of 2018 was $352 million.

 Other Financial Items

-GAAP loss per share was $(0.07).
-Adjusted earnings per share were $0.15.
-Excluded from adjusted earnings per share were all items listed in Table 1a in the section entitled "Charges and Credits", as well as the "other adjustments (non-operating)" found in Table 1b.
-The other adjustments (non-operating) were primarily driven by the $132 million benefit from US tax reform.
+GAAP diluted earnings per share were $0.28.
+Adjusted diluted earnings per share were $0.26.
+Excluded from adjusted diluted earnings per share were all items listed in Table 1a in the section entitled "Charges and Credits" as well as the "other adjustments (non-operating)" found in Table 1b.

-Cash flows used by operating activities were $(215) million for the fourth quarter of 2017.
-Free cash flow (a non-GAAP measure) for the quarter was $(367) million.
-Free cash flow included a $(1.2) billion impact from the decision to end the receivables monetization program.
-In addition, free cash flow included approximately $100 million of merger and restructuring related cash payments.
+Cash flows generated from operating activities were $1,090 million for the fourth quarter of 2018.
+Free cash flow (a non-GAAP measure) for the quarter was $876 million.
+Free cash flow included $111 million of merger and restructuring-related cash payments.
 A reconciliation from GAAP has been provided in Table 1c in the section entitled "Charges and Credits."